kimiachenari/Machine-learning-Time-series-models/README.md

 ## 📊 Dataset

-This project utilizes SDG Index Score data, specifically for **OECD countries**.
+This project utilizes SDG Index Score data.
 The data spans multiple years and serves as the foundation for our forecasts.
 It is contained within the CSV file **`fullsdg_final2023_witoutmissing.csv`**.

 ### Data Columns: